CCN-Support/CCN_Wiki/docs/source/troubleshooting.rst

 General Console Operations
 ------------------

-.. dropdown:: Stop a sequence that is running
+.. dropdown:: Stop a running sequence

    * Click the button with the square on it, labelled "STOP", at the bottom of the scan queue toward the left of the screen.
    * You should hear the sound of active acquisition stop.